Leticia Myriam Torres Guerra: Biography

 Leticia Myriam Torres Guerra was born in Monterrey on September 9, 1955.
 She graduated from UANL with a licentiate in industrial chemistry in 1976.
 She earned her doctorate in advanced ceramic materials at the University of Aberdeen in 1984.
 In 1985, she began her work as a research professor at UANL's Faculty of Chemical Sciences, and went on to receive the university's research award 15 times by 2010.
 She became a Level 3 member of the Sistema Nacional de Investigadores in 1986, the only woman to do so for ten years.

 Other positions she has held are deputy director of research of the UANL Faculty of Chemical Sciences from 1995 to 2001, and deputy director of scientific and technological development of the National Council of Science and Technology (CONACYT) from 2011 to 2013.
-During 2014 and 2015 she was a certified leader in renewable energies and energy efficiency at Harvard University.
+She was a certified leader in renewable energies and energy efficiency at Harvard University during 2014 and 2015.
 She has been a member of the Mexican Academy of Sciences since 1999, the Mexican Materials Society since 2009, and the International Union of Materials Research Societies since 2017.
 She is on four committees of Mexico's Presidential Advisory Council of Sciences.

 Torres founded the Center for Research and Development of Ceramic Materials (active from 1990 to 1995) at UANL's Faculty of Chemical Sciences.
 She has carried out technological developments in collaboration with the industrial sector, including an agreement with the Vitro Group in 1996 to teach a master of science program with a specialty oriented to glass, and one with Cemex to implement a special UNI-EMPRESA scholarship program.

 In 2019, she was named general director of the Advanced Materials Research Center.